-Our product has a proprietary mix of mineral-spirit solvents, liquid petroleum and mineral oils displace water and seal out oxygen to restore and protect metal and non-metal items throughout the house.
-Dirty build-up is easily dissolved and released from the surface with a simple wipe of a cloth.
+Our product has a proprietary mix of mineral-spirit solvents, liquid petroleum, and mineral oils that displace water and seal out oxygen to restore and protect metal and non-metal items throughout the house.
+The dirty build-up is easily dissolved and released from the surface with a simple wipe of a cloth.

 How To Polish Silver:

 Simply insert the included red straw into the spray nozzle on the can and press to spray.
 The smart technology allows the straw to easily direct the stream into small or hard to reach areas.
 If you’re looking to cover large surface areas such as silver platters and plates, you can hold the nozzle six inches away from the object and “dust” in a fluid, side-to-side motion.
 For a wider range of spray, simply flip the Smart Straw down against the can, and the wide spray nozzle is still at your disposal should you need greater coverage.